VivekShahare04/Resume-Screening-App/README.md

 - **GET** `/results`: Get a list of screened resumes with relevance scores.
 - **POST** `/train`: Trigger training of the model using new data (optional).

-## Screenshots

-*(Include images of your web app interface, admin dashboard, and results screen here)*

 ## Contributing